Denver Broncos QB Chad Kelly arrested for trespassing, police say

 The Broncos told The Athletic they were aware of the incident.

-Kelly was drafted by the Broncos in the seventh round of the 2017 NFL Draft and missed all of last season with an injury.
-He was reportedly not invited to the 2017 NFL Combine due to multiple off-field incidents, including being thrown off the Clemson football team due to an arrest while at Mississippi.
+Kelly was drafted by the Broncos in the seventh and final round of the 2017 NFL Draft with the last pick, the so-called "Mr. Irrelevant."
+He missed all of last season with an injury.
+He was reportedly not invited to the 2017 NFL Combine due to multiple off-field incidents, including being thrown off the Clemson football team due to an arrest.
+He later played at Ole Miss.